OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Concurrency

-A person learning about operating systems needs to be able to add features to an operating system so that multiple processes can be run at the same time
+A person who is learning about operating systems needs to be able to add features to an operating system so that multiple processes can be run at the same time

 ### Threads